jamesmayfield/ColdStart/README-Usage.md

 Legal switches are:
   -allow_comments          Enable comments introduced by a pound sign in the
+                             middle of an input line -depth <value>           Colon-speated scheme name and depth; to be used only at NIST.
-                             middle of an input line -docs <value>            Tab-separated file containing docids and document lengths, measured in unnormalized Unicode
+  -docs <value>            Tab-separated file containing docids and document
+                             lengths, measured in unnormalized Unicode
                              characters